factset/open-source-governance/README.md

 ## Joining the FactSet Organization

-There are a few requirements prior to a FactSet employee joining the FactSet organization on GitHub.
+There are a few requirements prior to joining the FactSet organization on GitHub as either an employee, or an outside contributor.

 Requirements:
 * Must have [2FA authentication enabled with GitHUb](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/).
-  * This is part of our continued efforts to improve the security of FactSet's Open Source efforts.

 ## Setting Up a Project